Adoption FAQs

 • No, unfortunately we cannot accept payment plans.
 The full adoption donation is due when you pick up your new friend.

-How do you make the decision who is chosen to adopt?
+How do you make the decision of who is chosen to adopt?

 My application was approved but I did not get the dog I applied for.
 Does this mean I can't adopt?